 Description

-Soils Turn is our upcoming "field guide," highlighting the work of approximately thirty distinguished soil artists, and includes soil essays, and a directory of 140 soil artists.
-The book is currently in the design stage as of June 2025.
-Published by ecoartspace and Bauhaus-Universität Weimar.
+Soils Turn is our upcoming "field guide," highlighting the work of over thirty distinguished soil artists, including soil essays, and directory of over 140 soil artists.
+Published by ecoartspace with support from Bauhaus-Universität Weimar.

 Publication language: English